Warm-up Cycle

 Controller Area Network (CAN)

-Powertrain modules communicating through DLC pins 6 & 14 use CAN ISO 15765 protocol.
-CAN protocol operates at 500kps and is installed on all 2008 and newer model vehicles.
+Powertrain modules communicating through DLC pins 6 and 14 use the CAN ISO 15765 protocol, which operates at 500kps and is installed on all 2008 and newer model vehicles.

 CAN Phase-in